bgenere/vignoble/README.md

     - The module is under one of the tabs

-    - You should now be able to enable the new module and start coding ;)
+    - You should now be able to enable the new module and start using it ;)

 Contributions
 -------------

-Feel free to contribute and report defects at <http://github.com/GPCsolutions/dolibarr-module-template/issues>
+Feel free to contribute and report defects at <https://github.com/bgenere/vignoble/issues>

 Licenses
 --------